Crazy Rich Asians: Future

 In May 2022, it was reported that a spin-off film centered around Gemma Chan's character and her love story with Harry Shum Jr.'s character, as per the brief tease in the film's mid-credits scene, was in early development, with the script set to be penned by Jason Kim.
-In April 2024, it was reported that filming for the sequel was set to start at the beginning of 2025.
 Elle magazine reported in June 2024 that plans for a production of China Rich Girlfriend are underway from Warner Bros., stating that: "Amy Wang, who was the story editor on The Brothers Sun and worked on From Scratch, is writing the sequel script, Deadline reported in 2022."
 Wang stated, in March 2025, that the studio was still considering scripts for the sequel.

-In February 2025, the years of discussion of sequel films were replaced by an announcement that a TV series was in development by Max, with Lim retuning as showrunner.
-Max confirmed the series was going to be based on the Kwan book series, which includes the titles China Rich Girlfriend, Rich People Problems, and Lies and Weddings.
-In May 2025, Golding gave an interview stating he was "very excited" about the sequel.
+In February 2025, the years of discussion of sequel films were replaced by an announcement that a TV series was in development by Max, with Lim returning as showrunner.
+Max confirmed the series was going to be based on the Kwan book series, which includes the titles China Rich Girlfriend, and Rich People Problems.
+That June, Golding said that production on the series could begin in the "first quarter" of 2026.
+By October 2025, episode scripts had been written and the cast and crew were "waiting to be officially ready to go", according to Chu.